Egypt: Temples, Pyramids, the Nile and More

 52F55CBC-02AA-489A-A98D-AD687DEFB60E

-For lunch, we stopped in town for Koshari and Hawashi at a place that our driver recommended, because we said we specifically wanted Koshari.
+For lunch, we stopped in town for Koshari and Hawashi at a place that the driver recommended, because I said I specifically wanted Koshari.
 Koshari is the national dish of Egypt consisting of Egyptian rice, lentils, chickpeas and macaroni cooked individually and then tossed together in a cumin-spiced tomato sauce.
 Hawashi is just a pita stuffed with meat & spiced with onions, pepper, parsley and chilis.
-We enjoyed our lunch and always try to have as much different cultural foods as we can and always the national dish.
+I enjoyed lunch and always try to have as much different cultural foods as I can and always the national dish.

 FEA71AA7-F928-4867-B0CE-83E2661DC8D7